noorfinances-eng/noorchain-core/docs/NOORCHAIN_Phase3_03_EthermintArchitecture_1.1.md

 > Branch: `main-3` — Date: 2025-12-18

 NOORCHAIN 1.0 — Phase 3.03
-Ethermint Architecture (EVM Integration)
+Evmos (EVM) Architecture (EVM Integration)
 Version 1.1 — English
 Purpose of this Document

-This document provides the complete technical specification of the Ethermint (EVM) architecture inside NOORCHAIN.
+This document provides the complete technical specification of the Evmos (EVM) (EVM) architecture inside NOORCHAIN.
 It defines:

 what the EVM layer is,

-how Ethermint integrates with the Cosmos SDK,
+how Evmos (EVM) integrates with the Cosmos SDK,

 how Ethereum transactions behave inside NOORCHAIN,